Institutional Documents JSCA

 - To inform OAS member states through the REMJA, as well as the associate members and advisory groups, of the Center’s activities and submit an annual report to the OAS General Assembly; and

-- Authorize the establishment of funds and accounts necessary for the operation of the Center.
+- To authorize the establishment of the funds and accounts necessary for the operation of the Center.

 - The Board of Directors shall meet at least once a year at the headquarters of the Center.

-- All member states of the OAS shall have the right to participate in meetings of the Board with voice but without vote.
+- All OAS member states shall have the right to participate in meetings of the Board with voice but without vote.

-- The advisory groups provided for in Article 15 of this Statute shall be invited to participate in these meetings with voice but without vote.
+- The advisory groups provided for in Article 15 of these Statutes shall be invited to participate in these meetings with voice but without vote.

-- The Chair of the Board of Directors shall be elected by an absolute majority of the members of the Board for the term specified in its Rules of Procedure.
+- The President of the Board of Directors shall be elected by an absolute majority of the members of the Board for the term specified in its Regulations.

-- The Office of the Executive Director shall be the operational unit of the Center.
-It shall be composed of an Executive Director and staff.
+- The Executive Leadership shall be the operational unit of the Center.
+It shall be composed of the Executive Director and staff.

-- The Executive Director of the Center shall have the necessary professional, academic, and administrative experience necessary to fully discharge the responsibilities of the Center.
+- Executive Director shall have the necessary professional, academic, and administrative experience necessary to fully meet the Center’s responsibilities.

-- Be responsible for the day-to-day operations of the Center, including all personnel decisions and the implementation of the policies approved by the REMJA, in accordance with direction provided by the Board of Directors;
+- Shall be responsible for the Center’s daily operations, including all personnel decisions and the implementation of the policies approved by the REMJA in accordance with the leadership provided by the Board of Directors;

-- Direct efforts to mobilize financial resources necessary to implement the Center’s work plan;
+- Shall make efforts to mobilize the financial resources necessary to implement the Center’s work plan;

-- Prepare and submit to the Board of Directors the draft annual work plan and program-budget of the Center, including projections for the medium and long term;
+- Shall prepare and submit to the Board of Directors the draft annual work plan and program-budget of the Center, including projections for the medium and long term;

-- Implement the annual work plan within the resources allocated in the annual program-budget and any other resources obtained for that purpose;
+- Shall implement the annual work plan within the resources allocated in the annual program-budget and any other resources obtained for that purpose;

-- Serve as the Executive Secretary of the Board of Directors; and
+- Shall serve as the Executive Secretary of the Board of Directors; and

-- Report regularly on the status of projects and activities and the results achieved in their implementation, on the management of the Center, and on specific funds and other resources entrusted to the Center.
+- Shall report regularly on the status of projects and activities and the results achieved in their implementation, on the management of the Center, and on specific funds and other resources entrusted to the Center.

-4. The Executive Director of the Center shall exercise his or her functions for a period of four years, renewable for a single consecutive term.
+- The Executive Director of the Center shall serve for a period of four years, renewable for a single consecutive term.

 The advisory groups established under Article 12 (g) may function at a site other than that of the Center.
-The requirements and terms of reference for their establishment shall be set forth in the Rules of Procedure.
+The requirements and terms of reference for their establishment shall be set forth in the Regulations.

-The findings and conclusions of the advisory groups with regard to the matters assigned to them shall be presented to the Board of Directors through the Executive Director of the Center.
+The findings and conclusions of the advisory groups with regard to the matters assigned to them shall be presented to the Board of Directors through the Executive Director.

 Budgetary and financial matters